mctinker/Map-Tasker/README.md

     `-ch` color help: display all valid colors",

-    `-detail 0` for silent mode (no Action details except for the first Action on unnamed Tasks),
-    `-detail 1` to display the Action list only if Task is unnamed or anonymous (default),
+    `-detail 0` for silent mode: simple Project/Profile/Task/Scene names with no details, `-detail 1` to display the Action list only if Task is unnamed or anonymous,
     `-detail 2` to display Action list names for *all* Tasks,
-    `-detail 3` to display Action list names with *all* parameters for all Tasks,
+    `-detail 3` to display Action list names with *all* parameters for all Tasks (default),

     `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,